Probate Q&A Series

 In North Carolina, assets featuring beneficiary designations pass outside of probate under contract law.
 Retirement plans, life insurance policies and payable-on-death bank accounts transfer directly to the named beneficiaries.
 You typically do not open a full probate estate for those assets alone.

-Despite beneficiary designations, you must open probate to clear title for real property held solely in the decedent’s name.
-North Carolina law does not allow beneficiaries to inherit real estate without a probate appointment.
-Additionally, some financial institutions require Letters Testamentary or Letters of Administration before releasing funds, even for payable-on-death accounts.
+Despite beneficiary designations, you may need to open probate to administer assets such as real property held solely in the decedent’s name.
+Additionally, some financial institutions may require Letters Testamentary or Letters of Administration before releasing funds, though beneficiary-designated accounts generally pass outside the probate estate.

-If the decedent’s estate qualifies as a “small estate” under G.S.
-28A-2-1, you can use summary procedures.
-Estates without real property and with personal property valued under the statutory threshold may avoid formal probate.
+If the decedent’s estate qualifies for collection by affidavit under G.S.
+28A-25-1, you can use summary procedures.
+Estates meeting the statutory requirements may avoid formal probate.
 See G.S.
-28A-2-1 for details.
+28A-2-1 for clerk of superior court jurisdiction and G.S.
+28A-25-1 for details.

-North Carolina grants a surviving spouse and minor children a year’s allowance to cover living expenses for one year after death.
+North Carolina grants a surviving spouse and children a year’s allowance to cover living expenses for one year after death.
 That allowance has priority over most creditor claims and comes from the estate’s personal property.
-You must file for the year’s allowance within three months after the personal representative’s appointment, as required by G.S.
+You must file for the year’s allowance within six months after the decedent’s death, as required by G.S.
 28A-23-3.
 This process helps beneficiaries secure immediate funds for rent, utilities, medical bills and other necessities while the estate settles.

 2. Key Points to Consider